nickbaldwin-monster/adinfo/readme.md

 ## info

 Communication between the components

-The popup enables the user to toggle settings.
-Since every component (popup, content scrip, and background script) is isolated, we have to use Chrome's communication API to be able to send a message between the components.
-We want our background script to function as a browser wide state, and therefore all the communication should go through it.
+Since every component (popup, content script, and background script) is isolated, we have to use Chrome's communication API to be able to send a message between the components.
+We want our background script to function as a browser wide state, and therefore all the communication about the plugin settings should go through it.
+However, the state of the job results should be contained within the page as it is possible to have multiple tabs open (different searches, domains etc) at the same time.

-Communication between popup and content scripts to background script We will start by listening to messages from our background script.

-As the popup's state is lost every time it is closed, we should ask the background for the current state

-As users can have multiple tabs open, either need to store state for each
-(if updating state in bg, need to tie it to id of tab) - or - just keep job state within the content script (starting with this simpler option)
+Whenever a content script page (or popup) is closed/refreshed, the state is lost.
+Generally, we should ask the background for the current state (by listening to messages from our background script), however we can  persist the settings in local storage (or chrome storage) and use that for startup - then just need to presist changes and communicate state changes to all tabs

+step 1: retrieve persisted settings via context step 2: any requests to change state are handled by context, persisted and sent to background step 3: state changes are sent to all content tabs from background

 ## Notes

-The job search results are persisted in sessionStorage, and updated after each search/paging action.
+The job search results are currently persisted in sessionStorage, and updated after each search/paging action.

 sessionStorage is isolated for each tab, so events in sessionStorage cannot be subscribed to in other tabs.
 Unfortunately the current page cannot listen to changes in storage triggered by that page.